Many-body bound states and induced interactions of charged impurities in a bosonic bath: Abstract

 \section{Abstract}

-We investigate the static properties of one and two ionic impurities immersed in a bosonic atomic bath at zero temperature using ab initio many-body quantum Monte Carlo methods.
-We identify three bipolaronic regimes depending on the strength of the atom-ion potential and the number of its two-body bound states: a perturbative regime resembling the situation of a pair of neutral impurities, a non-perturbative regime that loses the quasi-particle character of the former, and a many-body bound state regime.
-The first two occur in the absence of a bound state that characterizes the two-body atom-ion scattering.
-The scattering length is varied from small to large values compared to the spatial range of the atom-ion potential.
-Instead, the latter regime requires the presence of a two-body atom-ion bound state.
-We study the bipolaron in the three regimes as a function of their spatial separation by inspecting the energy, atom-ion correlation functions and the bath-induced interactions among the two ionic polarons.
-We show that for strong interactions, large density modulations of the gas induced by the impurities highly affect the form of the induced interaction between them.
-Our findings show that numerical simulations are indispensable for describing highly correlated impurity models for which the pseudopotential approximation cannot be made.
-Our study also confirms that atom-ion systems exhibit properties that have no counterparts in neutral atomic mixtures, thus opening exciting perspectives to study mediated interactions with novel features.
-Finally, our results provide additional insight into quantum information processing protocols based on compound systems with long-range impurity-bath interactions.
+Induced interactions and bound states of charge carriers immersed in a quantum medium are crucial for the investigation of quantum transport.
+Ultracold atom-ion systems can provide a convenient platform for studying this problem.
+Here, we investigate the static properties of one and two ionic impurities in a bosonic bath using quantum Monte Carlo methods.
+We identify three bipolaronic regimes depending on the strength of the atom-ion potential and the number of its two-body bound states: a perturbative regime resembling the situation of a pair of neutral impurities, a non-perturbative regime that loses the quasi-particle character of the former, and a many-body bound state regime that can arise only in the presence of a bound state in the two-body potential.
+We further reveal strong bath-induced interactions between the two ionic polarons.
+Our findings show that numerical simulations are indispensable for describing highly correlated impurity models.

-\section{Introduction}
+{ \textbf{Introduction}}